Run by School of Ocean Sciences

 Be able to successfully model contaminant/pollution dispersion in coastal waters.

-Be able to demonstrate an understand and critically appraise the particular problems caused by nutrients, bacteria, viruses and toxins using a 'Catchment to Coast’ case study of the Conwy Estuary
+Be able to demonstrate an understand and critically appraise the particular problems caused by nutrients, bacteria, viruses and toxins in coastal waters

 Be able to manage your own learning and to make use of referred research articles.